How to create and use audiences in Google Analytics 4 (GA4)

 • It can take 24-48 hours for GA4 to add a new user to an audience based on the specified criteria

-Note: GA constantly analyzes audience memberships to determine if it can add a new user or remove a current user based on the criteria set
+Note: Google Analytics 4 constantly analyzes audience memberships to determine if it can add a new user or remove a current user based on the criteria set

-Follow the steps below to build Custom Audiences in GA4:
+Follow the steps below to build custom audiences in Google Analytics:

 Audience confirguration